-The four buildings on the Tri-Faith Commons will be unified by a circular bridge and walking paths that will cross “Hell Creek” and physically bring members of the three faith groups together.
+The four buildings on the Tri-Faith Commons are unified by a circular bridge and walking paths that will cross “Hell Creek” and physically bring members of the three faith groups together.
 The Master Plan concept drawings below highlight how the circular bridge will provide each congregation easy access to the shared common space and how each building within the Commons has been designed to maximize the shared views between them.

 - Temple Israel is on the east side of the Commons (Dedicated in 2013)